I never thought I’d jump on board the freezer meal prep train, but here we are!

 How To Store Batch Freezer Meal Preps

-- Zip loc bags – my container of choice (for now).
+- Zip-close bags: This is my container of choice, for now.
 It’s easy to press the air out of them!
 Make sure to get the freezer-specific ones.
-The only downside (other than plastic waste) is that zip loc bags are harder to fit into an Instant pot or slow cooker from the freezer.
+The only downside is the plastic waste, but you can reuse them as much as possible.

-- Souper Cubes – two-cup Souper Cubes are ideal for oven meals (like our lasagna below!) because you can bake in them.
+- Souper Cubes: Two-cup Souper Cubes are ideal for oven meals (like our lasagna below!) because you can bake in them.
+From freezer to oven!

-I wasn’t sure I could commit to freezer meal preps (having never tried them before) which is why the zip loc bags made the most sense.
-It’s important to try a method out before you invest in expensive equipment.
+I wasn’t sure I could commit to freezer meal preps (having never tried them before) which is why the zip close bags made the most sense.
+I may upgrade depending on how far I go with this process.
+It’s important to try a method out before you invest in equipment.

 Related: Minimalist Kitchen Equipment